 Alfred Sella and Wilfred Ngima are the founders of RuCoNet – an organisation dedicated to protecting Tanzania’s forests and promoting local communities.
 Rural Community Net is one of our partners in this unique country, where Treedom has been working for years, thanks in particular to the work of Luca Panzeri, one of our Forestry Managers, who joined our conversation.

-As one of the people responsible for the content Treedom produces every day to tell the story of what it achieves in the world, I wanted to talk to Alfred, Wilfred and Luca, to find out what it means to plant a tree in Tanzania.
+I wanted to talk to Alfred, Wilfred and Luca, to find out what it means to plant a tree in Tanzania.
 Because when you plant a tree in Tanzania you’re not only helping the planet, but also supporting the great work of people like Alfred and Wilfred.
 (Alfred & Wilfred in the interview – together with Luca, our Forestry Manager and Laurenz, Content Manager)

 So, let’s start at the beginning: how was RuCoNet founded?